TheCherno/Hazel/.github/PULL_REQUEST_TEMPLATE/pull-request--implemented-issue.md

 A short description of what fix this is.
 And how it fixed the problem.

  **Additional context**
 Add any other context about the solution here.
-Did you test the sollution on all (relevant) platforms?
+Did you test the solution on all (relevant) platforms?
 If not, create a todo list here.